 - If the words “Mrs. Jones has a broken ankle” are spoken, written down, or (for example) typed into an EHR, the diagnosis becomes Protected Health Information.

-Designated Record Sets and PHI
+Why Designated Record Sets Matter

 A designated record set is defined in the Privacy Rule as a group of medical and/or billing records maintained by or for a Covered Entity that is used in whole or in part to make decisions about individuals.
-Because a designated record set contains PHI, every other piece of information maintained in the same designated record set assumes the same degree of protection as the health, treatment, and payment information maintained in the designated record set.
+Because a designated record set contains PHI, any other piece of information maintained in the same designated record set assumes the same degree of protection as the health, treatment, and payment information maintained in the designated record set.

 Therefore, in the case of Mrs. Jones having a broken ankle, if her address and telephone number and the name of her husband are maintained in the same designated record set, these pieces of information assume the same degree of protection as the diagnoses of the broken ankle even though – taken out of context – these pieces of information are not relevant to Mrs. Jones´ physical condition, treatment for the condition, or payment for the treatment.